Sisu M-161: Cabin

 The rectangular shaped, riveted forward control cabin was produced by SAT.
 The producer advertised that the cabin, that contains seats for driver and two passengers, is particularly rigid and fulfilled all the contemporary safety requirements.
 Special attention was paid on engine noise isolation.
 Two heaters take care of heating and two fans as well as sunroof are for ventilation; the cabin contains eight nozzles for incoming air.
 SAT advertised that it had brought the flow-through ventilation first into market.

 The whole cabin can be tilted forward for service work; it is hinged from front end with two rubber-damped hinges.
 Also the rear end of the cabin is damped with rubber and in addition there is a separate shock absorber between the frame and cabin.
 The cabin can be tilted in 15 seconds but daily inspections can be done without tilting.

 The dashboard instrumentation includes speedometer with odometer, revolution counter and gauges showing oil pressure, fuel, cooling water temperature, air pressure of both circuits and ammeter.
 There are lamps for oil pressure, indicators, alternator charging, differential interlock engagement, air pressure system warning, parking brake engagement and engine overheating indicator, and switches for headlights, heater and ventilation, windscreen wipers, indicators, differential interlock, hand throttle and engine shutdown; the models with tandem axle are also equipped with tandem lifting and lowering switches.

 Two types of cabins were available: a normal day cabin and sleeping cabin which is 200 mm longer.
 The sleeping cabin is equipped with bunk bed of which upper bunk can be lifted close to ceiling for better visibility.
 The bunks and rear windows are with curtains.

-The M-series got several nicknames due to the appearance and characteristics of the cabin; it is commonly known as “rivet-box-Sisu”, “showcase-Sisu” and “wiener-booth-Sisu”.
+The M-series got several nicknames due to the appearance and characteristics of the cabin; it is commonly known as "rivet-box-Sisu", "showcase-Sisu" and "wiener-booth-Sisu".
 An advantage in the cabin is a good visibility due to the large windows.

-The cabins of M-series were used on Sisu-Lokomo mobile cranes and they were also sold to Northern Irish Dennison Truck Mfg.
+The cabins of M-series were used on Sisu-Lokomo mobile cranes and they were also sold to Irish Dennison Truck Mfg.
 Ltd. which used them in its heaviest lorries.
 The cabins were delivered from Karis ready outfitted with right-hand-drive system.